IV Vedolizumab Crohn’s Disease

 - Had previous exposure to approved or investigational anti-integrins

-Dr. Garin-Laflam is a pediatric gastroenterologist with Carilion Clinic and concurrently holds an academic appointment as Associate Professor of Pediatrics with Virginia Tech Carilion School of Medicine.
+Dr. Garin-Laflam is a pediatric gastroenterologist with Carilion Clinic and concurrently holds an academic appointment as associate professor of pediatrics with Virginia Tech Carilion School of Medicine.
 Dr. Garin-Laflam’s clinical interests revolve around clinical trials, quality improvement, inflammatory bowel disease, and treatment of other gastrointestinal illnesses in children.